albertattard/spring-boot-camp/docs/02-data/02-database.md

 1. Provide the database connection properties

    {% include not_recommended.html details="Do not save production passwords as plain text" %}

+   Note that later on, we will refactor this code and will make use of environment variables, instead.

    Update file: `src/main/resources/application.yaml`